JoeWainer/therapist-bot/README.md

-# tTherapist Bot Code Document
+# Therapist Bot Code Document

 An online therapist bot I created as part of a basic coding course, along with documentation.